 The Annual congregational Business Meeting shall be held on a day within the month of April or May designated by the Board of Trustees.

-Notice of any congregational meeting shall be hand-delivered directly, or given by mail to the active members at their last known address or sent by opt-in email as prescribed by state law, at least ten (10) and not more than 50 days prior to the date of the scheduled meeting, and by reading said notice in church on the Sunday preceding said meeting, if services are held on such Sunday.
+Notice of any congregational meeting shall be hand-delivered, given by mail to the active members at their last known address, or sent by opt-in email as prescribed by state law, at least ten (10) and not more than 50 days prior to the date of the scheduled meeting, and by reading said notice in services on the Sunday preceding said meeting, if services are held on such Sunday.
 In case of a special meeting, the notice shall state the purpose of the meeting.

 A quorum of any congregational business meeting shall consist of 15% of the active members.
 A two-thirds (2/3) affirmative vote of those present and voting shall be required to:

 - expend sums exceeding five per cent (5%) of the annual operating fund, except that sums previously approved by a Capital Campaign are exempt from this requirement,

 - buy, sell, lease for more than one year, encumber, or otherwise dispose of real property,